Rainbow-DemoRL: Combining Improvements in Demonstration-Augmented Reinforcement Learning

 Pretraining

 Extracts an initial policy or value function, providing a strong starting point for online fine-tuning.
-This can be done via offline RL - CQL or CalQL, or via a simple recipe we propose - Monte-Carlo-Q (MCQ).
+This can be done via behavior cloning (BC), offline RL methods like CQL and CalQL, or via a simple recipe we propose, Monte-Carlo-Q (MCQ).

 Strategy C